yacchin1205/etherpad-lite-relative-path-issue/README.md

 ## Expected behavior

-The etherpad-lite instance should be load the padbootstrap-XXXXXXXX.min.js file from the correct path like `http://localhost:9002/sub/path/etherpad/padbootstrap-AWbfvdxaiSQ.min.js`.
+The etherpad-lite page should load the padbootstrap-XXXXXXXX.min.js file from the correct path like `http://localhost:9002/sub/path/etherpad/padbootstrap-AWbfvdxaiSQ.min.js`.